 Notification of your acceptance to HonCC will be mailed to the address indicated on your application.
 Included in the mailing will be a list of next steps that you will need to follow to register for classes.

 Step 3: Registration Passes

-Your Senior Citizen Passes will be mailed to you the week of January 1, 2023.
-You will be allowed to attend up to two classes per semester at Honolulu Community College.
+Your Senior Citizen pass for the Spring 2024 term will be emailed to you in two separate emails from Kuali Notifications (email@example.com) beginning January 2, 2024.
+Kuali is the University of Hawaii’s electronic routing system.
+You will be allowed to attend up to two classes per semester (with instructor approval).
+In the email form that you receive, indicate the information about the course you would like to participate in.
+The form will be routed to the course instructor for approval.
+You will be notified of the instructor’s decision about your participation via email.
 Participation in any trade related classes is not permitted at this time.
-All health and vaccine requirements must be met to receive your passes.
+All health and vaccine requirements must be met to receive your pass.

 No tuition and fees will be charged for the classes you attend as a senior citizen participant.
 You are expected to comply with all University of Hawai‘i policies while attending classes as a senior citizen participant at the campus.

 No record of your enrollment at the College will be kept unless you enroll as a regular student and pay the applicable tuition and fees for other credit classes.
 You will not receive any credit for classes that you attend as a senior participant.
 Senior participants may not request credit for attended classes at a later date.

 Senior citizen participants are not eligible to receive a UH Student ID card.
 Library resources and services may be limited or restricted, such as access to online subscription resources (i.e. research databases).
 Senior participants are eligible for a Library Community Card to check out physical books from the collection.